nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `inspect [INDEX]`

 * Inspects the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contacts list.
+* The index is the number displayed next to the contact's name in the list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive number** (starting from 1).

 Examples:
 * `list` followed by `inspect 1` inspects the 1st contact in the contacts list.

 **<ins>When in the inspect window**

-`inspect` command does not work in the inspect window.
+`inspect` does not work in the inspect window.

 ### Clearing all entries : `clear`
 **<ins>When in the main or inspect window**

-Clears all entries from the contacts list.
+Clears all contacts from the contacts list.

 Format: `clear`

 **<ins>When in the main or inspect window**

-clear command does not work in the inspect window.
+`clear` does not work in the inspect window.

 ### Exiting the program : `exit`
 **<ins>When in the main or inspect window**

-Exits the program.
+Exits LogiLink.

 Format: `exit`